CartoDB/carto-vl/docs/guides/12-build-custom-charts.md

 * frequency: The total count of this value
 * value: The value assigned to the data from the ramp

-These are the properties needed to build the chart bars where the labels come from the `key` property, the data from `frequency`, and the colors from `value`:
+These are the properties needed to build the chart's bars where the labels come from the `key` property, the data from `frequency`, and the colors from `value`:

 ```js
 // Chart.js set up